adityashroff05/java/README.md

-this is a java code and here is mt full java notes
+this is a java code and here is mt full java notes.